Dialectics Of Liberation - Participants (1967)

 PAUL GOODMAN (1911-1972)

-Veteran anarchist and polymath; editor of Liberation and author of Community of Scholars (1962) and other works on radical education.
+Openly gay, veteran anarchist and polymath.
+Goodman was the editor of Liberation magazine and author of Community of Scholars (1962) and other works on radical education.
 First introduced to Laing in Washington in 1964.
 Afterwards, Laing wrote: ‘He is a real puritan, all for morality and hope and against exstacy (sic.) and drugs of pretty well all kinds.’
 Goodman’s presentation, ‘Objective Values’, delivered on 25 July, was generally considered one of the most successful of the congress.
 In journalist, Roger Bernard’s words: ‘Communication was back, with a vengeance.’
 His words seem like wise common sense now.
 Deeply engaged with finding the good life in community.
-Like Ginsberg, openly homosexual.

 EMMETT GROGAN (1943-1978)